skamradt/dext/Docs/MultiTenancy.md

 ## 1. Overview

-Dext implements a **"Tenant by Identification Field"** strategy (also known as Shared Database, Shared Schema).
+Dext supports multiple multi-tenancy strategies to suit different architectural needs:

+1.  **Shared Database / Shared Schema**: Records are isolated by a `TenantId` column.
+2.  **Schema-based Isolation**: Records are isolated in different database schemas (namespaces).
+3.  **Database Isolation**: Each tenant has its own separate database.

+---

+## 2. Shared Database Strategy (Identification Field)

 Every tenant-aware table contains a `TenantId` column that identifies which tenant owns the record.

 The framework provides automatic:
 - **Tenant ID Population**: Automatic assignment of the current `TenantId` during `SaveChanges`.